-1. Before you travel abroad, check with your provider to see if your mobile phone is going to work abroad.
-Different countries use different types of mobile phone networks, so don’t assume that your phone will work abroad.
-And even if your phone does work for voice calling, some of its other functions – such as sending and receiving data or text messages – might not work.
-Check with your provider before you depart.
-Ask your provider about other available options it may offer.
+Before you travel abroad, find out if your mobile phone will work abroad.
+Mobile telephone networks differ from country to country, and your phone may be incompatible with the networks where you are visiting.
+Also, if your phone works for voice calls, some other functions – such as sending and receiving mobile data or text messaging – might not work.
+Check with your mobile service provider before you depart.

-Another alternative is to rent an inexpensive handset appropriate for the country you’ll be visiting.
+- You could also rent an inexpensive handset for the country you'll be visiting.
 You can rent it before you leave home or when you get to your destination.
-Or, you may be able to rely entirely on wireline phones and wireline Internet access, perhaps through Voice over Internet Protocol (VoIP) calling through services such as such as Fring, Skype, or Truphone.

-- Contact your provider.
-Your provider may have a plan to cover service outside of the United States.
+- Your provider may have a plan to cover mobile service outside of the U.S. Check before you travel.

 - Turn off automatic downloads.
 Some phones and data services will automatically download data while the phone is on.
 Check with your provider or your phone's manufacturer to learn how to disable these automatic downloads.

 - Do not call mobile to mobile within foreign hotels.
 Use the hotel phones.

 - Most hotels don't charge for incoming wireline calls, so pre-arrange a time to be in your hotel room for an incoming call from home.

 - If you have an option of contacting someone in the country you're visiting at either a wireline or mobile number, call the wireline.
 It's likely to be cheaper.

 - Be aware of the emergency calling number in the country you're visiting.
 If you rely on VoIP services, note they often lack some of the emergency calling features of a regular telephone, so be informed about these differences as well.